maieryo/maieryo.github.io/_pages/cv.md

 - Maie, R. & DeKeyser, R. M. (2020).
 Conflicting evidence of explicit and implicit knowledge from objective and subjective measures. *Studies in Second Language Acquisition*, *42*(2), 359–382. https://doi.org/10.1017/S0272263119000615

 ### Referred Book Chapters
 - Maie, R., & Godfroid, A. (forthcoming).
-L2 practice research thus far: A methodological and paradigmaticsynthesi In Y. Suzuki (Ed.), *Practice and automatization in second Language research: Theory, methods, and pedagogical implications*.
+L2 practice research thus far: A methodological and paradigmatic synthesis In Y. Suzuki (Ed.), *Practice and automatization in second Language research: Theory, methods, and pedagogical implications*.
 New York: Cambridge University Press.
 - Jackson, D. O., & Maie, R. (2021).
 Implicit and statistical learning as predictors of second language outcomes: A synthesis and meta-analysis.
 In E. Wen, P. Skehan, & R. Sparks (Eds.), *Language aptitude theories and practice: Pushing the boundaries*.
 New York: Cambridge University Press.
 - Maie, R. & Salen, B. (2021).
 Blustery with an occasional downpour: An analysis of target discourse in media weather forecasts.
 In M. J. Ahmaidan & M. H. Long (Eds.), *The Cambridge handbook of task-based language teaching*.
 New York: Cambridge University Press. https://doi.org/10.1017/9781108868327